 One target, which can already be noticed in stores, is that we want our customers’ purchases of fruit and vegetables to increase significantly to a level corresponding to 500 grams per person and day by 2025.
 This change could make a big difference, as the average today is less than 400 grams, and for children and young people only half that.

-Data linked to ICA Gruppen’s sustainability goals
+More information on ICA Gruppen’s sustainability goals